MEGA65/mega65-user-guide/style-guide.md

   __DATA__, __DIR__, __PRINT__.
 Same goes for file types __PRG__,__USR__,__REL__,__SEQ__,__DEL__.

-Some commonly used words, and their preferences:
+Some commonly used words, and their preferences (in alphabetical order):

 * Adapter, not adaptor.
 See [here](https://english.stackexchange.com/questions/22537/which-is-the-proper-spelling-adapter-or-adaptor) for more information.